Richard Witschge: International career

-After an upturn in his fortunes at club level, Witschge was recalled in September 1995 during the nation's faltering Euro 1996 qualifying campaign.
+After an upturn in his fortunes at club level, Witschge was called back in September 1995 during the nation's faltering Euro 1996 qualifying campaign.
 He attended the play-off tie against the Republic of Ireland in Liverpool, but was not ultimately selected.
-In the finals, he was preferred over Edgar Davids by Guus Hiddink, contributing to his teammate's frustration and eventual expulsion from the squad.
+In the finals, Witschge was preferred over Edgar Davids by Guus Hiddink, contributing to his teammate's frustration and eventual expulsion from the squad.

-In September 2000, Witschge returned to the national team after a three-year absence, due to an injury crisis.
-He won his final cap in a 2–2 home draw to Ireland, which dented the Netherlands' qualification prospects for the 2002 World Cup.
+In September 2000, Witschge returned to the national team after a three-year absence due to an injury crisis.
+He won his final cap in a 2–2 home draw with the Republic of Ireland, which dented the Netherlands' qualification prospects for the 2002 World Cup.

 Personal life

 Witschge's older brother, Rob, was also a footballer and a midfielder.